bpugh/bc-travel/src/pages/blog/2020-08-25-getting-to-croatia.md

 ![Enjoying a glass of wine on the balcony](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1598375235/getting%20to%20croatia/IMG_20200730_193333_hzi8rb.jpg "Enjoying a glass of wine on the balcony")

 Our host and her mom were so nice that they offered to go pick up some groceries for us since we wouldn't be able to leave so, with no idea what to expect a grocery store in Croatia to have, we gave them a quick list of some basic food elements we could use to make meals like eggs, chicken, and pasta.
-With that, we were able to make most of our meals which we supplemented with food from the one restaurant nearby, [Fast Food Bartul](https://web.facebook.com/fastfoodbartul/?_rdc=1&_rdr), that we found that would deliver to us and gave us our first introduction to the many forms of meat Croatia is known for.
+With that, we were able to make most of our meals which we supplemented with food from the one restaurant nearby, [Fast Food Bartul](https://web.facebook.com/fastfoodbartul/?_rdc=1&_rdr), that would deliver.
+They gave us our first introduction to the many forms of meat Croatia is known for.

 ![The meat platter from Fast food Bartul](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1598269442/getting%20to%20croatia/IMG_20200731_161712_tdjpzw.jpg "The meat platter from Fast food Bartul")

 Fortunately after 7 days of self-isolation, we were allowed to go to a clinic in Split to get a PCR test.
 Once we figured out exactly where we were supposed to go, it was a pretty smooth process.
 After about a 20-minute wait, we got a swab inserted further than I thought possible, paid our bill, and then had our results emailed to us by the afternoon.
 "SARS-CoV-2 RNA not detected."!
 We were now free to move about the country!

+![](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1598269445/getting%20to%20croatia/IMG_20200731_195437_rdmxo9.jpg)

 With our new found freedom we started exploring the recommended sights around Split, starting with the beach 2 minutes from our Airbnb.
 It turns out there's a lot to see and do in and around Split so I'll be putting all that in a followup post but suffice it to say we've had a great time in Croatia so far and we're continually impressed with what a beautiful country it is.

-![](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1598269445/getting%20to%20croatia/IMG_20200731_195437_rdmxo9.jpg)